Veybert/Audit-flash/README.md

 📌 This project allows you to perform a quick security audit of your work environment and generate a clear and accurate report of potential vulnerabilities, including remediations.

 ## ✔️ Prerequesities
-None !
-Just Plug and play the NUC/RaspberryPi on the company network 💻
+1. Just Plug and play the NUC/RaspberryPi on the company network 💻
+2. You must have admin account credentials 💳

 ## 🧪 What are we testing ?
 - [x] Abuse permissions ❎